On World Refugee Day, Rep. Huffman Introduces TORCH ACT to Open Educational Opportunities for Refugees

-“Even in this difficult year, America is a welcoming nation, and we have an obligation to support those who have escaped violence to build a better life here for themselves and their families,” said Rep. Huffman.
-“On World Refugee Day, and every day, we should support those who flee to our nation and whose hard work sustains and refreshes the American Dream.
-The TORCH Act will improve refugees’ access to higher education as they make a new life in the United States, allowing these individuals to better integrate into the American fabric of life and contribute back to the country who welcomed them and offered them shelter.”
+“Despite President Trump’s relentless and heartless attacks, America is a welcoming nation to those who seek refuge, and we support those who have escaped violence to build a better life here for themselves and their families,” said Rep. Huffman.
+“On World Refugee Day, and every day, let’s support those who flee to our nation and work hard to renew the American Dream.
+My TORCH Act will allow refugees to better integrate into the American fabric of life and give back to the country who welcomed them and offered them shelter.”

 “As people of faith, we have a moral and spiritual call to ensure all of our community members have access to education, which plays a critical role helping all people succeed – and this is no different for refugees arriving in the United States,” said CWS President and CEO Rev. John McCullough.
 “Church World Service strongly supports the TORCH Act in its mission to expand access to education for refugees, asylees, and Special Immigrant Visa (SIV) holders from Iraq and Afghanistan.
 By investing in our newest arrivals, we are not only investing in their future but the future of our country as well.”

 Frequently, it can take years for a refugee, asylee, or Special Immigrant Visa (SIV) holder to establish state residency.
-During this time, such individuals are ineligible for college in-state tuition rates at state colleges and universities.
+During this time, they are ineligible for in-state tuition rates at state colleges and universities.
 The TORCH Act ensures that refugees, asylees, and Special Immigrant Visa (SIV) holders from Iraq and Afghanistan are eligible to pay in-state tuition rates in the first state where the individual lives after being admitted to the United States.